A Novel Framework for Uncertainty-Driven Adaptive Exploration: Introduction

-In this paper, we put forward {\em ADEU - ADaptive Exploration via Uncertainty}, a generic exploration framework that is able to decide in a {\em principled} manner {\em when} the switching between exploration and exploitation and vice versa should take place within an episode.
+In this paper, we present {\em ADEU - ADaptive Exploration via Uncertainty}, a generic exploration framework that decides in a {\em principled} manner {\em when} the switching between exploration and exploitation and vice versa should take place within an episode.
 Intuitively, ADEU enables exploration when it adjudges that its {\em uncertainty} regarding its policy is ``high enough''.
 Now, uncertainty is arguably a subjective term and is highly dependent on the formulation of the problem being solved.
 ADEU takes that into account.
-It can in fact incorporate {\em any} mechanism for measuring uncertainty in its action selection mechanism.
+It can, in fact, incorporate {\em any} mechanism for measuring uncertainty in its action selection mechanism.
 Intuitively, such an {\em uncertainty-measuring} mechanism corresponds to a particular ``uncertainty definition''.
-Moreover, ADEU does not resort to the use of heuristic techniques or thresholds to decide the aforementioned {\em ``is uncertainty high enough''} question: instead, it selects an action in a principled manner, via sampling from a distribution whose spread is proportional to its uncertainty regarding the policy.
-By being able to incorporate any uncertainty-measuring mechanism, and by selecting an action in the aforementioned principled manner, ADEU is in fact able to generalize over existing adaptive exploration strategies.
+Moreover, ADEU does not resort to the use of heuristic techniques or thresholds to answer the aforementioned {\em ``is uncertainty high enough''} question: instead, it selects an action in a principled manner, by sampling from a distribution whose spread is proportional to its uncertainty regarding the policy.
+By being able to incorporate any uncertainty-measuring mechanism, and by selecting an action in the aforementioned principled manner, ADEU is, in fact, able to generalize over existing adaptive exploration strategies.
+Furthermore, we prove in the paper that ADEU can achieve optimal exploratory behaviour for a wide class of games.
+Finally, we put forward ADEU versions that can {\em safely explore} in safety-critical environments, as confirmed by preliminary results.